 Re-registration is where a company changes from one type to another.
-Under the new Companies Act, it is possible to change from any type to the other eg. Limited to Unlimited, from Private to Public or from limited by shares to limited by guarantee or vice versa.
+Under the Companies Act 2014, it is possible to change from any type to the other eg. Limited to Unlimited, from Private to Public or from limited by shares to limited by guarantee or vice versa.

-Conversion to a LTD company or DAC under Part 2 of the Companies Act is a separate procedure.
+(Conversion to a LTD company or DAC under Part 2 of the Companies Act is a separate procedure.
 Conversion for private limited by shares companies is a procedure which does not have filing fees.
-Re-registration under Part 20 of the Companies Act will have filing fees.
+Re-registration under Part 20 of the Companies Act has a filing fee.
 Conversion to a Societas Europaea is also a separate procedure).

 The special resolution shall alter the company’s constitution so that it states that the company is to be a company of the type that the company wishes to be re-registered as; make such other alterations in the company’s constitution as are necessary to bring it in substance and in form into conformity with the requirements of this Act with respect to the constitution of the resultant company type; and make such other alterations in the company’s constitution as are requisite in the circumstances.